Leon Constantine: Early career

 Born in Hackney, London, Constantine played for Edgware Town before joining Millwall on 31 August 2000 for a £6,000 fee.
 He made his debut for Millwall on 30 September, coming on as a late substitute for Paul Ifill in a 4–1 win away to Peterborough United.

-He had loan spells with Leyton Orient and Partick Thistle, before moving to Wally Downes's Brentford on a free transfer in August 2002.
+He had loan spells with Leyton Orient and Partick Thistle before moving to Wally Downes's Brentford on a free transfer in August 2002.
 He struggled to establish himself at Griffin Park and in August 2003 joined Southend United, initially on non-contract terms, signing a permanent deal the following month.
 He finished as the club's top-scorer in the 2003–04 season with 25 goals in 53 appearances.

-He helped Southend to reach the 2004 Football League Trophy Final at the Millennium Stadium, where they were beaten 2–0 by Blackpool.
-He turned down the offer of a new two-year contract from Southend and joined Peterborough United on a two-year contract in May 2004, scoring his first and what turned out to be only goal for the club against Milton Keynes Dons on 7 December.
+He helped Southend to reach the 2004 Football League Trophy final at the Millennium Stadium, where they were beaten 2–0 by Blackpool.
+He turned down the offer of a new two-year contract from Southend and joined Peterborough United on a two-year contract in May 2004, scoring his first and what turned out to be the only goal for the club against Milton Keynes Dons on 7 December.
 In October 2004, he joined Torquay United on loan and in December 2004 moved to Torquay for a club record fee of an initial £75,000, which depending on additional clauses could have risen to £100,000 and included a sell-on fee of 25%.

 Despite scoring a hat-trick in a 3–1 win at former club Brentford on 26 December, his form was disappointing for Torquay.
-He scored just seven times in 38 appearances, and was transfer-listed in October 2005 by Torquay manager Leroy Rosenior, along with Darren Garner, Mamadou Sow, Carl Priso, Morike Sako and Nick Skinner.
+He scored just seven times in 38 appearances and was transfer-listed in October 2005 by Torquay manager Leroy Rosenior, along with Darren Garner, Mamadou Sow, Carl Priso, Morike Sako and Nick Skinner.

 Port Vale

 Constantine moved to Port Vale on loan on 4 November 2005, with the transfer becoming permanent for a fee of £20,000 in January 2006.
-On 8 November 2006, he opened the scoring against Tottenham Hotspur in a League Cup tie at White Hart Lane, though Spurs went on to win the game 3–1 in extra-time.
+On 8 November 2006, he opened the scoring against Tottenham Hotspur in a League Cup tie at White Hart Lane, though Spurs went on to win the game 3–1 in extra time.
 In the 2006–07 season he broke a record, becoming the only Port Vale player to score more than 17 goals before Christmas.
 This happened when he scored twice against Brighton & Hove Albion on 23 December 2006.

 He was set to move to Championship club Barnsley in the January 2007 transfer window, Vale agreeing a fee of £200,000 plus Marc Richards.
 However, the deal fell through when neither club could agree terms.
-In January 2007 Brighton offered Vale £150,000 for the striker, but Constantine insisted he was happy at Vale Park.
-Despite finishing the season with 26 goals in all competitions for Port Vale (38 in 18 months for the club) he was never a fan favourite at Vale Park, and instead picked up a vocal minority of detractors who condemned his relaxed attitude on the pitch as proof of him being "lazy".
+In January 2007, Brighton offered Vale £150,000 for the striker, but Constantine insisted he was happy at Vale Park.
+Despite finishing the season with 26 goals in all competitions for Port Vale (38 in 18 months for the club), he was never a fan favourite at Vale Park.
+Instead, he picked up a vocal minority of detractors who condemned his relaxed attitude on the pitch as proof of him being "lazy".